 The next training priority should be Stamina and Dexterity.
 Stamina controls the speed at which your pet attacks, and Dexterity controls the speed at which your pet moves.

-Settings these both to 150 will allow your pet to attack at max swing speed, which is very important for maintaining pet damage, and allow your pet to move and follow at (near) max movement speed (the Dexterity cap is actually 190, but you can only achieve this with naturally overcapped pets).
+Settings Stamina to 150 will allow your pet to attack at max swing speed, which is very important for maintaining pet damage, and setting Dexterity to 150 will allow your pet to move and follow at (near) max movement speed (the Dexterity cap is actually 190, but you can only achieve this with naturally overcapped pets).

 Companion Article: Foundations: Base Damage

 Base Damage is actually going to be the #1 most important stat you increase on your pet; however, it is a unique stat as it is the only stat in which the cap will increase depending on the current control slot of the pet.

 This means that you must apply Base Damage training in the final round of training!